-Any student who received a student loan(s) and/or Federal TEACH Grant while attending the University of Florida must complete an Exit Counseling session(s).
+Exit counseling is required of any student who received a student loan(s) and/or Federal TEACH Grant while attending the University of Florida.
 This counseling is designed to assist students with understanding their rights and responsibilities that applies to their loan or Federal TEACH Grant award.

 Please note: Those who do not complete Exit Counseling will have their official transcript, diploma, and other University services placed on hold until this requirement is completed.
 After Exit Counseling has been completed, the exit counseling hold will be removed from the student’s record within 48 hours.